corewall/corelyzer/README.md

-# Corelyzer
+## Corelyzer

 Corelyzer is a scalable, extensible visualization tool developed to enhance the study of geological cores.
-The strength of Corelyzer is the ability to display large sets of core imagery, with multi-sensor logs, annotations and plugin supported visuals alongside the core imagery.
+The strength of Corelyzer is the ability to display large sets of core imagery, with multi-sensor logs, annotations and plugin-supported visuals alongside core imagery.

-Corelyzer consists of two pieces: the SceneGraph library and the Corelyzer application itself.
-The SceneGraph library uses native code and must be compiled for each platform Corelyzer runs on.
-The Corelyzer application is written in Java and can be built on any platform.
+Corelyzer consists of two pieces: the SceneGraph library (C++) and the Corelyzer application itself (Java).

+Prebuilt Corelyzer application packages for Windows and Mac can be downloaded [here](https://github.com/corewall/corelyzer/releases).

+### Building Corelyzer
+The following is intended for Linux users and others interested in building Corelyzer and/or SceneGraph from scratch on supported platforms.

+#### Requirements
+- Java Development Kit (JDK) version 11.
+We recommend the [OpenJDK distribution](https://adoptopenjdk.net).
+- The SceneGraph native library.
+Prebuilt versions are provided for Mac (libscenegraph.jnilib) and Windows (scenegraph.dll) in scenegraph/dist.
+To build SceneGraph from scratch, follow the instructions in [scenegraph/README.md](https://github.com/corewall/corelyzer/tree/master/scenegraph).

+#### Building on macOS/OSX

+##### Build and run from the command line

+Use the provided Gradle wrapper:

+    ./gradlew clean build create-working-dir

+To launch Corelyzer:

+    cd working_dir
+    java -cp "../app/dist/*" -Djava.library.path=../scenegraph/dist corelyzer.ui.splashscreen.SplashScreenMain

+##### Generate macOS/OSX .app bundle

+To generate a complete .app bundle:
+- Place a Java 11 runtime in the `packages/java_runtime` dir (official builds use the [OpenJDK JRE](https://adoptopenjdk.net/archive.html).)
+- Update the `javaRuntimeFile` var on line 15 of `build.gradle` with your runtime's name

+Then, run

+    ./gradlew clean packageMac

+to generate an .app bundle in the `dist/mac` directory.

+#### Building on Windows

+Use the provided Gradle wrapper:

+    ./gradlew clean packageWin

+This will compile the Java components and create a directory containing the Corelyzer executable, required resources and DLLs.
+Like Mac, it uses prebuilt versions of the SceneGraph native library and associated SceneGraph JAR.
+The generated package will be placed in the `dist/win` directory.

-### Building Corelyzer on Linux
+#### Building and Running on Linux

-Corelyzer builds and runs successfully on Ubuntu LTS 18.04.4 "Bionic Beaver" and 20.04.1 "Focal Fossa".
+Corelyzer builds and runs on Ubuntu LTS 18.04.4 "Bionic Beaver" and 20.04.1 "Focal Fossa".
 It **should** work in other distributions and versions.
-Add an Issue if you run into trouble, and we'll try to help.
+Add an Issue if you run into trouble and we'll try to help.

 **NOTE**: Corelyzer is known to crash when launched on Ubuntu virtual machines with kernel version 5.4+.
 This can be resolved by disabling hardware acceleration in the VM.

-On Linux, no pre-built SceneGraph library is provided.

-To build, follow the instructions in scenegraph/README.md.
+No pre-built SceneGraph library is provided on Linux.
+To build, follow the instructions in [scenegraph/README.md](https://github.com/corewall/corelyzer/tree/master/scenegraph).

 Once SceneGraph is built, build Corelyzer with:

-    [root corelyzer dir]% ./gradlew clean packageLinux
+    ./gradlew clean packageLinux

-This will build Java components, create corelyzer/working_dir, and copy SceneGraph and other resources to working_dir.
+This will build Java components and copy SceneGraph and other required resources to `working_dir`.

 To run Corelyzer:

     cd working_dir
     java -cp "../app/dist/*" -Djava.library.path=/home/lcdev/proj/corewall/corelyzer/scenegraph/dist:/usr/lib/x86_64-linux-gnu/ corelyzer.ui.splashscreen.SplashScreenMain

-Adjust java.library.path to reflect your configuration if needed.
+Adjust `java.library.path` to reflect your configuration if needed.

 Corelyzer should launch.
 Have fun!

-### Building Corelyzer on Windows and Mac

-Use the provided Gradle wrapper:

-  ./gradlew clean package[Mac or Win]

-This will compile the Java application using a pre-built versions of the SceneGraph library.
-It will package Corelyzer up for Mac and Windows in the dist/ directory.

-Building the SceneGraph library is slightly more complicated as it needs to be built for each platform and architecture Corelyzer runs on.
-It only needs to be re-built if you change the native code or if you increment the version number.
-Build instructions are provided in scenegraph/README.md

 Copyright (c) 2020, CSDF (http://csdco.umn.edu)